 AT&T is one of many businesses exploring how humans and robots can work together to save time and money and free employees to do more analysis and knowledge-driven work.

 “We really want to put our people in higher positions,” said Mr. Stein.

 Software bots are part of an industry called robotic process automation.
 These software agents reside on the server or in the cloud, mimic human actions to perform a rule-based task, and are usually not artificially intelligent.
 According to Forrester Research Inc., the so-called robotic process automation market will grow to $ 2.9 billion by 2021, up from $ 250 million in 2016.

 RPA software is gradually gaining positions worldwide, and it is possible that market profitability may increase by a double-digit percentage every year.

 In addition to the obvious benefits that robotic automation brings to the business, which we mentioned at the beginning of the article, RPA has a faster deployment cycle compared to other workflow automation solutions – business process management and outsourcing platforms.

-Looking for RPA development experts?
+Looking for RPA development experts and UiPath consultants?
 Get in touch with Flobotics.
 Our consultants will analyze your industry and help you plan, map, and develop RPA solutions so you can achieve your business goals cheaper and faster.